kovzol/bibref/qt/README.md

 ## Minor issues

 Currently, the path to translation files (*.qm) and the bibref logo are hardcoded in main.cpp and mainwindow.cpp.
-Therefore, these files should be present if for the localization and to show the application icon properly.
+Therefore, these files should be present for the localization and to show the application icon properly.